ULB-Darmstadt/eln-finder-web-pages/static-pages/about.md

 ### The following ELN tools are still to be added:
 ---
-BrightLab, Docollab, Dotmatics, ecLabNote, eNovalys, Exemplar, FindMolecule, KineMatik, LabCloud, Labii, LabLog, LabVantage, MBook, Perkin Elmer Signals, Pillar Science, PerkinElmer E-Notebook, Riffyn, Scilligence
+BrightLab, Docollab, Dotmatics, ecLabNote, eNovalys, Exemplar, FindMolecule, KineMatik, LabCloud, LabLog, LabVantage, MBook, Perkin Elmer Signals, Pillar Science, PerkinElmer E-Notebook, Riffyn, Scilligence

 If you know of any other ELNs that are not listed in the ELN Finder or this wish list, we would appreciate hearing about them.